Nevada Community School District

 Nevada Community School District is a rural public school district headquartered in Nevada, Iowa.
 It operates an elementary school, a middle school, and a high school.

 The district is entirely in Story County, and serves Nevada and the surrounding rural area.
-A small section of the Ames city limits is in the district.
+A very small section of the Ames city limits is in the district.

 History

 In 1958, the schools of Nevada and Shipley, an unincorporated community in Story County, consolidated into a single school district.

 Schools

 The district operates three schools, all in Nevada.